Amir Blumenfeld: If I Were You

 On May 13, 2013, Blumenfeld and Hurwitz announced their first new project since Jake and Amir: a comedy audio podcast called If I Were You, in which they give advice to listeners who submit questions.
 Kayla Culver of The Concordian lauded the podcast as "comfortable to listen to" and "genuinely funny" and said "It's like listening to two best friends having a hilarious conversation on the couch next to you."
 The Guardians Miranda Sawyer called If I Were You "a typical example of a comedy podcast" and "amiable enough", but said it contained "far too much laughing", commenting that "New Yorkers Jake and Amir laugh and laugh, giggle and chortle their way around a topic" and "if I wanted stream-of-consciousness waffle with the occasional funny line, I'd listen to [my small children]."

 Lonely and Horny

 In 2016, Blumenfeld and Hurwitz released an on-demand comedy series called Lonely and Horny on Vimeo.
 The series was picked up by CollegeHumor for its second season.

 HeadGum

-Blumenfeld and Hurwitz's experience in podcasting led them to founding the podcasting network HeadGum, which has 34 active shows as of May 2020.
+Blumenfeld and Hurwitz's experience in podcasting led them to founding the podcasting network HeadGum, which hosts 75 unique shows as of January 2026.